 Applying the current NUMA node guidance in practice

 As diligent SharePoint practitioners we always aim to apply the best practice guidance provided by Microsoft and the NUMA node recommendation should in theory be no exception.
-In order to provide an example we need to consider any related advice, such as Microsoft’s guidance on processor load:
+In order to provide an example we need to consider any related advice, such as Microsoft’s

 “The ratio of virtual processors to logical processors is one of the determining elements in measuring processor load.When the ratio of virtual processors to logical processors is not 1:1, the CPU is said to be oversubscribed, which has a negative effect on performance.”